 Below are some of the questions you may have about our program.
 If you have any specific concerns, please contact Lacey Bray, Educational Program Coordinator at Pinecrest Gardens at (305) 669-6990.

 Registration for CSAAPG is completed online through Pinecrest Gardens’ registration portal and accepted based on availability.
 Please ensure that you provide a contact email you can be reached at for our weekly program communications and up-to-date emergency contact information.

 Pricing includes learning materials, art supplies, and program t-shirts.
-Families who choose to enroll in online instruction will have supplies sent to their home.

 All payments are completed through the online registration portal and handled solely by Pinecrest Gardens.
 If you have any specific inquiry as it relates to payment processing, please contact Lacey Bray at (305) 669-6990.

 Students will learn about biodiversity, Florida’s fragile ecosystems, and the role of polar science in global environmental concerns.
 Eco-artist Xavier Cortada’s practice serves as the foundation for this program, teaching students an interdisciplinary approach to addressing climate change and how to practice empathy for others in our daily lives.
-Using science and art, students will learn to understand and express complex ideas and develop essential skills to not only protect our local environment, but to become leaders in a changing world.
+Using science and art, students will learn to understand and express complex ideas and develop essential skills to not only protect our local environment but to become leaders in a changing world.